segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 But you can only do these things if you can read and understand code, generate it with very specific prompts (essentially [pseudocode](https://en.wikipedia.org/wiki/Pseudocode)), and occasionally, write it when needed.

+## The Reality of AI in Software Development

+Check out this [Reddit discussion](https://www.reddit.com/r/ExperiencedDevs/comments/1mrdn6m/our_ceo_confirmed_ai_will_not_be_taking_our_jobs/) where software engineers and CTOs share their experiences with AI in the workplace.
+Companies that tried to replace humans with AI are regretting it, while those using AI to make their technical teams more efficient are getting more ambitious about projects.
+The result is more work than ever and a greater need for skilled humans who can use AI effectively.

+This tracks with what [Sam Altman said](https://www.finalroundai.com/blog/sam-altman-says-world-wants-1000x-more-software) about the world wanting "1000x more software."
+AI makes developers more productive (well...[it depends](https://fortune.com/2025/07/20/ai-hampers-productivity-software-developers-productivity-study/)), which means companies can tackle bigger projects and expand into new areas.
+Instead of replacing developers, this creates more demand for people who understand both technology and how to leverage AI tools.

+For the technical analysis on why this happens, check out [Why LLMs Can't Really Build Software](https://zed.dev/blog/why-llms-cant-build-software).
+It explains exactly why AI struggles with the mental models and iterative problem-solving that experienced developers excel at.
+The community discussions about that article on [Hacker News](https://news.ycombinator.com/item?id=44900116) and [Reddit](https://www.reddit.com/r/programming/comments/1mqw1d1/why_llms_cant_really_build_software_zed_blog/) are also very insightful.

+When it comes to building software, AI helps humans get things done.
+It doesn't eliminate the need for them.
+It's been a minute since OpenAI released ChatGPT in 2022.
+We're not guessing anymore about how it's impacting the industry.
+We know.
+AI Engineering is a real thing, and it's the future of the field.
+One that keeps humans in the loop.
+Rejoice!

 ## What to Learn

 If you ever thought you could be a Software Engineer (or Software Developer, literally the same thing, don't let anyone tell you otherwise), then you can be an AI Engineer.